Head lice: Diagnosis and treatment

 Spinosad suspension: This medicine is approved to treat head lice in people 6 months of age and older.
 It has been found to be safe and effective when used as directed.

-You will need to check the scalp 7 days after treatment.
+You will need to check the scalp seven days after treatment.
 If crawling lice are seen be sure to tell your dermatologist.
 You may need to repeat the treatment.

 May be prescribed if other treatments fail or cannot be used

-Lindane shampoo: This medicine has been approved by the U.S. Food and Drug Administration (FDA) to treat head lice.
+Lindane shampoo: This medicine has been approved by the FDA to treat head lice.
 Approved to treat head lice, this treatment is prescribed when other treatments do not work.
 It is essential to use lindane shampoo only as directed.
 It can be toxic when misused.

 Treating your home for head lice